young917/MiDaS/ReadMe.md

 ## Correction

 We correct two figures(Figure 2(a) and Figure 12).
 In Figure 2(a), the x-axis has the values in Figure 9 and the y-axis has the values in Table 3.
 This figure can be reproduced by `python draw_figures.py --select 1`.
+It still shows that MiDaS rapidly finds overall the most representative sub-hypergraphs.

 <img src="correction/Figure12_correction.png" width=550/>

 Above Figure 12, the gray line (i.e., average degree) has the values in Table 4.
 This figure can be reproduced by `python theorem_plot.py --data [email-Eu-full, coauth-MAG-Geology-full`.
+We note that the values except the average degree still remain.

 - - -